2025–26 CE Sabadell FC season

-The 2025–26 season is Centre d'Esports Sabadell Futbol Club's 123rd season in existence and the club's first season back in the third division of Spanish football.
-In addition to the domestic league, Sabadell is involved in this season's editions of the Copa del Rey and Copa Catalunya.
-The season covers the period from 16 July 2025 to 30 June 2026.
-This is the first season with manager Ferran Costa at the helm, having joined the club on 23 June 2025, signing a two-year contract.
+The 2025–26 season was Centre d'Esports Sabadell Futbol Club's 123rd season in existence and the club's first season back in the third division of Spanish football.
+In addition to the domestic league, Sabadell was involved in that season's editions of the Copa del Rey and Copa Catalunya.
+The season covered the period from 16 July 2025 to 30 June 2026 and finished with a promotion back to the second tier of Spanish football.
+This was the first season with manager Ferran Costa at the helm, having joined the club on 23 June 2025, signing a two-year contract.
+He was the third manager in the XXI century to lead the team to Segunda División after Lluís Carreras in 2011 and Antonio Hidalgo in 2020.